What Is an Insurance Binder?

-An insurance binder is one-or-two-page document that serves as a temporary insurance policy.
-You will likely receive a binder if you have purchased insurance coverage, but your insurer has not yet issued an insurance contract.
-A binder remains in effect for a limited period of time, such as thirty days.
-It dissolves once a policy is issued.
+An insurance binder is a brief document that serves as a temporary insurance policy.
+It remains in effect for a short time, typically 30 to 90 days.
+A binder dissolves once the policy is issued.

 Who Issues Binders?

-A binder may be issued by an insurance company, or by an insurance agent on the insurer's behalf.
-An agent can issue a binder only if he or she has the authority to do so.
+A binder may be issued by an insurance company or by an insurance agent on the insurer's behalf.
+An agent can issue a binder only if he or she has been afforded binding authority (the authority to initiate insurance coverage) by the insurer.
 The scope of an agency's binding authority is spelled out in a contract between the agency and the insurer.
 The contract may permit the agency to bind coverage for some types of policies but not others.
 An agent who does not have the authority to issue a binder may request one from the insurer.

-Many, but not all, insurers issue binders on a standard form.
-Because it is a temporary document, a binder provides only a summary of the policy it represents.
+Many insurers issue binders on a standard ACORD form.
+ACORD is a non-profit organization that publishes standardized forms utilized by insurers, agents, and brokers.
+Other insurers use their own binder form.
+Because it is a temporary document, a binder provides only a brief summary of the policy it represents.
 A typical binder contains the type of information outlined below.

 - Your agent's name, address and contact information